ygjd/base-image/derivatives/pytorch/derivatives/sd-forge/README.md

 1. On the __destination__ instance:
    - Open a terminal (virtual environment activates automatically)
-   - Run: `cd /workspace/ && rm -rf Fooocus`
+   - Run: `cd /workspace/ && rm -rf stable-diffusion-webui-forge`

 2. Complete an instance to instance transfer from the source instance to the destination instance.
 Source and destination directories should both be set to `/workspace/`